Big Ted Goes To...

 Bangor has a cathedral which means it is really a city, but it's more like a small town so it's called one of the smallest cities in Britain.
 It was a bit windy and cold in Bangor, but it has an excellent pier that I visited.
 It is a really long pier and it reaches a long way out into the Menai Strait, nearly to an island called Anglesey.

-The next day I went on a trip to visit Anglesey.
+The next day I went on a trip to visit Anglesey (just to be confusing, this is also called Ynys Môn).
 I stopped at a place with a very, very, very, very long name.
 It's so long and complicated they have to put writing on the bottom of the sign at the railway station that tells you how to say it!

 Can you manage to say it?
 I can't!
 [Auntie Fiona says the people who live there call it "Llanfair P G", 'cos that's much shorter.]

 [I've just found out that there's a St Mary's church here, AND I DIDN'T VISIT IT!
 I'll just have to go back.
-In fact the really long name means "St Mary's church in the hollow of the white hazel near to the fierce whirlpool of St Tysilio of the red cave" so they should have really known!]
+In fact the really long place name means "St Mary's church in the hollow of the white hazel near to the fierce whirlpool of St Tysilio of the red cave" so my assistants really should have known about it!]

 The cottages in the distance aren't really all fuzzy to look at.
 It's just that Uncle Les, who took the photo, thinks it looks more artistic.
 But I just think it looks fuzzy myself!